Shia view of Fatima

-This is a sub-article of Fatima Zahra and Shi'a Islam.
+This is a sub-article of Fatima and Shi'a Islam.

 According to Shi'a scholars, Fatima Zahra was Muhammad's only daughter.
 The Sunni belief that he had other daughters by Khadijah denies Ali ibn Abu Talib the distinction of being Muhammad's only son-in-law.
 She is held in highest of esteem, as being the single most ideal example for all women; in terms of her purity and the eventual martyrdom of her son, she is considered to be the Muslim counterpart to the Christian Mary, mother of Jesus; indeed, one of her names is Maryam al-Kubrá, or "the greater Mary".